-So you want careers in Finance? and want to learn Financial Analysis for Dummies?
+So you want to get into a career in financial modeling? and want to learn Financial Analysis for Dummies?

 Well, just like the other disciplines, you need to start with the basics.

 This guide will help you build a good foundation before you study complex financial valuations or models.

 To better help you out, we have an Excel file named “Excel Counterpart –Basic Finance”.
 This excel file, along with this guide, will help you navigate your way through the basics of Finance.

 Let’s dive right in!

 One of the most important basic things you need to learn in Finance is how to accurately interpret the financial statements.

 Most of the time, they are the sources of financial information you’ll use for different types of models or analysis.

 Usually, there are only three financial statements that are being frequently used by financial analysts.
 They are the balance sheet, income statement and cash flows statement.